ncsa/hydro_documentation/docs/source/index.rst

-If you're not at that level yet (if you're unfamiliar with things like ssh, emacs, vi, jpico, srun, make, top) then you'll need to gain some knowledge before you can use Blue Waters effectively.
-Here are a few links to resources that will teach you some of the basics about Unix command line tools and working on a high-performance computing system:
+If you're not at that level yet (if you're unfamiliar with things like ssh, emacs, vi, jpico, srun, make, top) then you'll need to gain some knowledge before you can use Hydro effectively.
+Here are a few links to resources that will teach you some of the basics about Unix command-line tools and working on a high-performance computing system:

 -  https://www.xsede.org/web/xup/online-training
 -  https://newton.utk.edu/bin/view/Main/LinuxCommandLineBasics